larakawasme/CPEN221A-Project/ARCHITECTURE.md

   - Get checklist items.
   - Submit checklist completion.
   - Update customized checklist items.

-Communicates with `MaintenanceModel` to update last completed dates for tasks completed in checklist completion.
+Communicates with `MaintenanceModel` to:
+- update last completed dates for tasks completed in checklist completion.
 - If not all checklist items are checked, shows warning dialog and gives user option to proceed or return.

 ---